Skip to main content

 Variant Product: (Blue Highlight)

 ZMP will result in only very few products in the resources' graphical UI.
-So, to identify and analyze all the data available in resources, we are using the below liquid syntax as a solution:
+So, to identify and analyze all the data available in resources, we are using the following liquid syntax as a solution:

 Results in Resources UI